zhang3r/python_review/README.md

 #python will call superclass methods from left to right

 ```
+###Diamond Problem
+TODO

 ###Generators
 generators are created by using `yield` instead of `return`

 ###Abstract Classes
+Use NotImplementedError for methods to denote an Abstract Class

 ###Python Decorators
 ###Staticmethod